-The sections of the PQ are shown in Table 2.4 together with the letter used to identify the section.
+The sections of the PQ are shown in Table 2:4 together with the letter used to identify the section.
 These will help you locate questions on the questionnaires (for example, if you wanted to find questions on education, look in section C of the wave 1 PQ and section A of the CPQ and NPQ from wave 2 onwards).

 The PQ in wave 1 is distinctive from that used in the later waves as it collected biographical data that only needs to be asked once.
-These questions are spread throughout the survey and include questions about country of birth and language, family background, educational attainment, employment history, and marital history.
+These questions are spread throughout the survey and include questions about country of birth and language, family background, educational attainment, employment history and marital history.
 In addition, at later waves further biographical information about visa category for immigrants (wave 4) and parents' education (wave 5) was collected.
 The NPQ differs from the CPQ in the inclusion of these additional biographical history questions.

-Table 2.4: Sections of the Person Questionnaires
+Table 2:4: Sections of the Person Questionnaires

 Topics Section

-Торісз Wave 2 onwards Wave 1
+Τορισσ Wave 2 onwards Wave 1

 Country of birth and visa AA (NPQ only) А

 Family background BB (NPQ only) В

 Education Α С

 Employment status В D

-Current employment С Е
+Current employment С E

 Persons not in paid employment D D, F

 Annual activity calendar E FG

 Income F G

 Family formation G Н

 Partnering/relationships Н J

 Health, life satisfaction, moving К K

 Tracking information Т Т

 Interviewer observations Z Z

 Special Topics

 Wealth (waves 2, 6, 10, 14 and 18) J

-Health (waves 9,13 and 17) К
+Health (waves 9, 13 and 17) К

 Retirement (waves 3, 7, 11, 15 and 19) L

 Private health insurance (wave 4 only) J

 Youth issues (wave 4 only) L

-Fertility and partnering (waves 5, 8, 11, 15 and 18) G, H
+Fertility and partnering (waves 5, 8, 11, 15 and 19) G, H

-History and Status of Parents (waves 8, 12 and 15) HP
+History and Status of Parents (waves 8, 12, 15 and 19) HP

-Siblings (waves 8 and 12) HS
+Siblings (waves 8, 12 and 19) HS

 Intentions and Plans (waves 5, 8 and 11) L

 Human Capital (waves 12 and 16) N

-Literacy and Numeracy (wave 12 and 16) N
+Literacy and Numeracy (waves 12, 16 and 20) N

+COVID-19 (wave 20) CV